Destinations

 Bar „Vitus und Urban“

-In addition to a hotel and bar, a bank branch, a perfumery and other commercial spaces, the Kultur Quartier on Oberer Stadtplatz will also be home to the municipal theatre in future: a modern theatre hall will be able to accommodate 175 visitors.
+In addition to a hotel and bar, a bank branch, a perfumery and other commercial spaces, the Kultur Quartier on the Upper Town Squarez will in future also be home to the municipal theatre – a modern theatre building able to seat 175 guests.

 Take a stroll: Römerhofgasse